OWASP/threat-dragon/dev-notes.md

 In general if it works on one platform then it will work on the others, so one platform may be sufficient

 Keep Mike Goodwin's area up to date with this release from the OWASP area.
 For example with version 1.3.0:
-1. Creat branch `version-1.3` on https://github.com/mike-goodwin/owasp-threat-dragon.git
+1. Create branch `version-1.3` on https://github.com/mike-goodwin/owasp-threat-dragon.git
 1. git clone git@github.com:mike-goodwin/owasp-threat-dragon.git -b version-1.3
 1. cd owasp-threat-dragon/
 1. git remote add upstream https://github.com/owasp/threat-dragon